FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - `broadcast` — Should the Action trigger webhooks
 - `comment` — A note by the Actioner if they want to add information in addition to the Reason.
 - `emailUser` — Should the user be emailed at instance creation.
 - `expiry` — Time after which this temporal Action should end.
+This is not a duration, but a [moment in time](https://fusionauth.io/docs/v1/tech/reference/data-types#instants).
 - `notifyUser` — Should the literal text value, `notifyUser`, be sent to webhooks, for them to act on as they wish.
 - `option` — The option the Actioner chose for this instance of the Action.
 - `reasonId`